Agustin555/Gunners/README.md

 # Gunners
-This repository is going to be purley for reaserch.
+This repository is going to be purelyy for reaserch.
 Reaserch on how we the Gunners can make our beloved club better.